Home » Business Email Etiquette Blog » Top 3 Email “Cold Calling” Pet Peeves

 Not Doing Your Homework

-For example, contacting websites to inquire about guest posting when the contact form states, ” I do not accept guest posts nor do I entertain 3rd party articles” as I do on all my websites.
-But the requests pour in — on all three of my websites with that type of statement.
+For example, contacting websites to inquire about guest posting when the contact form states, ” I do not accept guest posts nor do I entertain third-party articles,” as I do on all my websites.
+But the requests pour in—on all three of my websites with that type of statement.

 What do you think that says about the inquirer who sends a request that the website states is not welcomed?
 Then you add to those requests that their article doesn’t fit with the topic of my website.

-Worse, they want a link on one of my articles to theirs — because they think their article is all that.
-When I go to check it out — it’s not all that.
+Worse, they want a link from one of my articles to theirs because they think their article is all that.
+When I go to check it out, it’s not all that.

 And don’t forget the “Hey, Team” or “Dear Sir” inquiries.
 Neither of which applies to me.
 Do your homework, determine who to contact, and make your best effort to determine if your offer is something they would be interested in.